 in the School of Health Professions

-The Graduate Program in Diagnostic Genetics concentrates on the mastery of interpretive skills in major areas of the field including:
+The Graduate Program in Diagnostic Genetics and Genomics concentrates on the mastery of interpretive skills in major areas of the field including:

 The program offers two tracks leading to a Master of Science degree.

 Visit the program on the campus of MD Anderson during one of the program information sessions.

 The application deadline for each year is April 30; however, late applicants may be considered if the class is not filled.
 The program accepts up to 10 students per class.
 The program’s academic year is usually the last week in August or the first week in September through the second or third Friday in August of the following year.